mateusz-kloch/skills/README.md

 # SKILLS

 ## A platform to share knowledge!
-This platform was developed with Django and Django REST framework to let people share and expand their knowledge.
-Users can read articles as guests or can register to create their own articles.
+This platform was developed with Django and Django REST framework.

 ### Repository layout:
 ```